 Install spacers in the bullnose, and then begin laying tile in the field behind it.
 Make sure that you work in small enough areas to ensure that you can get the tile down before the mortar starts to set up.
 If you don't then you may find that you have loose tiles later on down the road.

 Continue installing spacers as you lay the field of tile.
 As you are working, you also need to use a plastic or a rubber mallet to lightly tap the tiles that are placed.
 This will help them bond with the mortar and ensure that they are set firmly, without large gaps of air underneath that may later cause cracking.
 Once the tiles are all in place, the spacers can be removed.

 Use a float to force grout to the bottom of the joints.
 Next, turn the float on edge and remove the excess grout from the face of the tile.
-A damp sponge or rag can be used to complete the clean up.
-The step with the sponge or rag may need to be repeated several time to completely remove the haze left behind by the grout.
+A damp sponge or rag can be used to complete the cleanup.
+The step with the sponge or rag may need to be repeated several times to completely remove the haze left behind by the grout.

 Keep your strawberries safe from pests with our DIY strawberry cage netting solution.
 Learn how to create sturdy frames and find the best netting for your strawberry plants.

 Tired of boring light switch covers?
 Upgrade your home decor with this simple guide on replacing light switch plates and make a statement in every room.